USC Upstate Spartans baseball

 The USC Upstate Spartans baseball team is a varsity intercollegiate athletic team of the University of South Carolina Upstate in Spartanburg, South Carolina, United States.
 The team is a member of the Big South Conference, which is part of the National Collegiate Athletic Association's Division I. The team plays its home games at Harley Park in Spartanburg, South Carolina.
-The Spartans are coached by Mike McGuire.
+The Spartans are coached by Kane Sweeney.

+USC Upstate in the NCAA Tournament

 MLB Draft Selections

-USC Upstate has had 15 Major League Baseball Draft selections since the draft began in 1965.
+USC Upstate has had 18 Major League Baseball Draft selections since the draft began in 1965.